wenbinyugroup/ivabs/docs/source/prevabs/guide.rst

 ..   :width: 100%
 ..   :align: center

 ..
-Basic components in a typical cross section.
+Basic components in a typical cross-section.

-To create the cross section, at least four input files are needed.
+To create the cross-section, at least four input files are needed.
 Definitions of the geometry, materials and layups are stored in three files separately.
-A top level cross section file stores the definitions of components and global configurations.
+A top level cross-section file stores the definitions of components and global configurations.
 In some cases, a separate file storing base points is needed (such as an airfoil).
 Except the base points file, which has a file extension .dat, all other files use an XML format.

-A top level cross section file stores all information that will be discussed in the following sections.
+A top level cross-section file stores all information that will be discussed in the following sections.
 The input syntax for this main file is shown in :numref:`Listing %s <code_crosssection>`.

 .. code-block:: xml
   :linenos:
   :name: code_crosssection
-  :caption: Input syntax for the cross section file.
+  :caption: Input syntax for the cross-section file.

   <cross_section name="" format="">
     <include>...</include>